slds-lmu/lecture_template/README.md

 1. When you have finished a task, write a short understandable commit message, the smaller and more precise your commit is the better. __PLEASE DO NOT FORCE PUSH PDF FILES!__ PDFs are rendered automatically via an actions workflow.
 1. Create a PR to the `main` branch and describe what you have done, reference issues, etc. Also assign a reviewer if necessary.
 1. The responsible person for the lecture then merges the PRs.
 1. A release is done once a while when enough new content was added.
-Therefore, the main branch __WITH__ PDFs is squashed and merged into the `release` branch.
+Therefore, the main branch is merged into the `release` branch.

 # Contents, License, Team and Further Info